abondar24/ServerlessAI/FeedbackFilter/README.md

  500 - Data posting to Kinesis stream failed
  502 - AWS infrastructure not available
 ```

+2. Translate - reads posted messages from stream, makes translation and pushes messages to stream for sentiment analysis

 ## Build and deploy lambda

 ```